 I’ve long been a fan of granola.
 It’s in my top five favourite breakfasts of all time.

-Crunchy oat clusters with nuts, dried fruit and a dollop of Greek yoghurt alongside some fresh fruit is my idea of breakfast heaven.
+Crunchy oat clusters with nuts, dried fruit served with a generous spoonful of thick Greek yoghurt alongside some fresh fruit is my idea of breakfast heaven.

 Reasons for making your own granola

 I always make my own granola because shop bought is so expensive!
-It’s often £3-4 for a small box that would barely last a week.
+It’s often £3-4 for a small box that would barely last a week in my house.